PhantasarProductions/BallPlayCupid/Lic.md

 - Gravatar - Receives an md5 hash of your e-mail address in order to set up your avatar.
 They do not receive the address itself, only an md5 hash of it, which is pretty safe and private.
 - GameJolt - Receives your GameJolt ID and Token, in order to enable GameJolt to award you your achievements and ranking data.
 Well that data belonged to GameJolt from the start.
 - I am not above the law.
-If an order from court of law requests my data, I can only obbey.
+If an order from court of law requests my data, I can only obey.
 I deem the chance this will happen below 0.00001%, but I need to note it just in case.

-Under no circumstances shall any data stored on this site be shared with third parties, however all data you entrust to my site is entrusted to my site for your own risks.
+Under no circumstances shall any data stored on this site be sold to third parties, however all data you entrust to my site is entrusted to my site for your own risks.
 Under no way can any party related to the website be held liable for data falling into the wrong hands.

 Below is a list of contributors to the game.
-This list was last updated on Sun 03 April 2016; 14:02:54.
+This list was last updated on Mon 04 April 2016; 21:30:43.

 This list is automatically updated every time I modify the game myself, and as soon as I push my changes, an updated version of this list is sent as well.